legzio/Research_Project_python_code/readme.txt

 Folders:
-data - test database used in Project dict - dictionaries used in aplication:
+data - test database used in Project (data zipped - before useing unzip it) dict - dictionaries used in aplication:
     d-----        dozwolone
         -a----        allowed.txt